bastienrinck/2017_Arcade/README.md

 ```
 ## Ingame commands
 ```
-Each games controls his inputs, exepect for those listed bellow.
+Each game controls its inputs, except for the keys listed below.
 ex: Spacebar -> Reset on stock games.
 ```